Back

 A simple, straightforward design is prominent in dating apps.
 And it’s easy to understand why.
 That way the app development is also direct and easy.

-Focus on the action users need to perform and cut out the rest.
+Focus on the action that users need to perform and cut out the rest.
 It’s especially true for the onboarding process.
 If your dating app asks for minimal information, dedicate one screen to one question.
 A sense of control is also important for users.
 If the mobile app has a vast questionnaire, show the progress bar at the top.

 Stylistically, the main trend in design is minimalism.
 Not only does it simplify app development, it also minimizes distractions.
 Other benefits of the approach are faster loading speed and fewer performance issues.